SmellyN3rd/lan-scan/README.md

 # lan-scan
-A script for scanning local area networks for clients and services/open ports.
+A script for scanning local area networks for clients and services/open ports

 ## Download
 `curl -LO miloszkusz.pl/lan-scan`